A note about sex and gender

 - eating foods at room temperature to reduce their odor if the smell is causing nausea

 - blending foods so that they are easier to digest

 - engaging in light exercise before meals to help stimulate appetite

 Certain foods contain compounds that can influence gene expression and cancer progression.
-However, cancer is a complex disease, and compounds that are beneficial in some cancers and for some people may not be beneficial in others.
+However, cancer is a complex disease, and compounds that are beneficial against some cancers and for some people may not be beneficial for others.

 A diet rich in nutrient-dense foods, such as vegetables, fruits, and whole grains, helps provide the vitamins and minerals a person needs for their overall health.

 - a variety of vegetables, including dark green, red, and orange types

 - fiber-rich legumes, such as beans and peas

 - whole grains, such as brown rice, quinoa, and oats